werdna10/Quant-Portfolio-Tool/readme.md

 > curl -sSl <https://install.python-poetry.org> | python3 -

 You will need to add this to your PATH.
 Type `vim .bashrc` and add the command referenced to the end of the file.
-You will notice that you can't use your move and that you can't type anythong.
+You will notice that you can't use your mouse and that you can't type anything.
 Press `i` to enter `insert mode`.
 Navigate to the end of the file and add the command referenced after the `poetry` install.
 Note that you are currently in the infamous `vim`, where a lot of people get stuck and cannot leave.
 When you're done, hit `esc` to exit `insert` mode, then `:` followed by `wq` and `enter` (in that order).
 Great, now you have successfully entered and exited `vim`.
 Now, restart your terminal (close and reopen) and proceed.

 If you are using Windows Powershell, follow this [link](https://python-poetry.org/docs/#installing-with-the-official-installer) to get the instructions